1newstar/OracleScripts/SQLDeveloperStuff/DAILYSTATS/UserGuide.rst

 ExcludeUsername
 ---------------

-This procedure adds a username to the exclusions table so that it's tables etc *will not* be considered for statistics gathering by the new system.
+This procedure adds a username to the exclusions table so that its objects *will not* be considered for statistics gathering by the new system.
 A user is added thus:

 ..  code-block:: sql